chrissimpkins/PyDOC/README.md

 1. Make sure that you selected text in the editor before attempting to use PyDOC.
 It's not that good (yet...).

 2. Open the Sublime Text console with <code>Ctrl-`</code> or <code>View -> Show Console</code>, then run PyDOC again.
-It generally provides helpful hints for problems and any exceptions that are raised will be displayed here.
+It generally provides helpful hints for problems and any exceptions that are raised will be displayed.

 3. Submit the issue on [the GitHub repository](https://github.com/chrissimpkins/PyDOC/issues) with as much detail as you can provide.
 Please paste the console ouptut for any exceptions that are raised.